shoaibamir/myastrowind/src/pages/terms.md

 If You are a European Union consumer, you will benefit from any mandatory provisions of the law of the country in which you are resident in.

-## United States Legal Compliance

-You represent and warrant that (i) You are not located in a country that is subject to the United States government embargo, or that has been designated by the United States government as a "terrorist supporting" country, and (ii) You are not listed on any United States government list of prohibited or restricted parties.

 ## Severability and Waiver